schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 TocOpen = false
 author = "Saransh Chauhan"
 date = 2022-01-09T06:00:00Z
-draft = false
 showToc = true
 summary = "How is a product manager role different than that of a CEO" tags = ["product"] title = "A Product manager is NOT the CEO of the product"

 +++
 ![](/uploads/pm-responsibility.jpg)

 Image Credit: [Dan Olsen](https://www.linkedin.com/in/danolsen98/)

 This article is a rant.

-> ### "A Product Manager is a CEO/mini-CEO of their product..."
+> "A Product Manager is a CEO of their product..."

-Statements like these 👆🏽 get my goat every time.
-Sometimes less experienced product managers take these statements at their face value, assuming product-building to be an end-all-be-all process, which impedes their growth.
+Statements like this 👆🏽 get my goat every time.
+Sometimes less experienced product managers take these statements at face-value, assuming product-building to be an end-all-be-all process, which impedes their growth.
 Below I’ve given some counter-views to showcase how different these roles are.

-I’ve formed these opinions after working in the tech field for over 15 years, and having played both these roles at different points in my career.
+I’ve formed these opinions as a result of working in tech for over 15 years, and having played both these roles at different points in my career.
 (The CEO role coming from building and running my own company).

-Besides these roles having different focus areas, running a company is much harder than building a product - the number of moving pieces increases manifold, and the context switching is mind-boggling.
+In addition to these roles (product manager and CEO) having different focus areas, running a company is much harder than building a product - the number of moving pieces increases manifold, and the context switching is mind-boggling.

 ### Outline and Assumptions

 I’ve structured the article into three parts:

-- A product manager’s role
+* A product manager’s role
-- A CEO’s role
+* A CEO’s role
-- How these roles differ
+* How these roles differ

 I’m limiting my scope to technology companies - companies building software products or services.
 The intended audience is product managers with some experience in building products.

 If you are a Director/VP of Product this might not be very interesting.
-(You role already has a high strategy and planning component, and I suspect you already know that PdMs are not CEOs)
+(You role already has a high strategy and planning component, and I suspect you already know that Product Managers are not CEOs)

 ## A Product Manager’s Role